JermWang/hodler/docs/platform-overview.md

 Commit To Ship is accountability infrastructure for the permissionless token economy.

-The protocol surfaces and supports developers who commit to execution, transparency, and follow-through.
-It formalizes commitments, makes developer intent legible, and enables long-term trust between builders and participants.
+We exist to surface and support developers who commit to execution, transparency, and follow-through.
+We formalize commitment, make developer intent legible, and create long-term trust between builders and participants.

+Commit To Ship operates as the accountability layer for post-launch execution.